HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 Those tasks will be orchestrated by AWS Code Pipeline, and will be automatically triggered by events in the Github repository.
 For deployments in the mainnet, the event will be the creation of a release tag.
 For testnet and dev environments, commits in master and dev branches.

 The reason for choosing Code Pipeline is that it's capable of accessing the database through our VPC to perform migrations in a safe manner.
+Check this issue for more details about this decision: https://github.com/HathorNetwork/ops-tools/issues/113

 The way it works is similar to Github Actions.
 We create a spec file declaring the steps that we want it to run, and configuring which branch we want to trigger the build.
 It seems to be possible to trigger it on GitHub releases too.